ihh300/ihh300.github.io/_posts/2018-10-10-t-SNE-Dimensionality-Reduction-Credit-Card-Fraud.md

 ---

 ## Introduction to t-SNE
-t-SNE was introduced by [van der Maaten and Hinton][1] in 2008, in a foundation paper published in the Journal of Machine Learning Research, as a dimensionality reduction technique : *"dimensionality reduction methods convert the high-dimensional data set X = {x1, x2,..., xn} into two or three-dimensional data Y = {y1, y2,..., yn} that can be displayed in a scatterplot"*.
+t-SNE was introduced by [van der Maaten and Hinton][1] in 2008, in a foundation paper published in the Journal of Machine Learning Research, as a dimensionality reduction technique :
+> *"dimensionality reduction methods convert the high-dimensional data set X = {x1, x2,..., xn} into two or three-dimensional data Y = {y1, y2,..., yn} that can be displayed in a scatterplot"*.
 One main benefit of t-SNE being that *t-SNE is capable of capturing much of the local structure of the high-dimensional data very well, while also revealing global structure such as the presence of clusters at several scales*.

 ## Core concepts to understand t-SNE
 In order to understand t-SNE, some concepts were introduced:

-* **Similarity**.
-The similarity of one datapoint xj to another datapoint xi is the conditional probability $$ pj|i $$, that xi would pick xj as its neighbor if neighbors were picked in proportion to their Gaussian probability density centered at xi.
+- **Similarity**.
+The similarity of one datapoint xj to another datapoint xi is the conditional probability pj\\|i, that xi would pick xj as its neighbor if neighbors were picked in proportion to their Gaussian probability density centered at xi.

-* **Perplexity**.
+- **Perplexity**.
 Perplexity is a defined as a measure for information as 2 to the power of the Shannon entropy.
 Perplexity is a parameter set up by the data scientist so to instruct the algorithm to measure the effective number of neighbors. [van der Maaten and Hinton][1] suggests to use perplexity values in the range [5 - 50] and to use a higher perplexity for larger datasets.

 ## Non reproducibility of t-SNE visualizations
 As t-SNE has a non-convex objective function, minimized using a gradient descent optimization initiated **randomly**, so different algorithm runs can give different visualizations.